 I love soft shell and as a result normal goretex jackets become just dead weight in my pack most of the time.
 This winter I quite happily wore my TNF soft shell (admittedly a pretty heavyweight one) over just a thin (200 weight) merino top and a trek shirt and was quite warm enough.
 I find movement keeps me warm enough most of the time.

 Footwear: Raichle Mountain Trek GTX | North Face Vindicator Mid |

 Meindl Respond XCR | Saloman X Ultra GTX

 I’m now a confirmed trail shoe wearer and have sent my Meindls (which I never really liked) to the great gear shop in the sky, giving me the opportunity to get the Salomans which seem comfortable, and which I wore on my 10 day Cambrian Way walk in 2013.
 Last winter I rediscovered my leather boots, in part because they will (just) take a crampon.
 However, these boots are lethal on mud.

 Winter: Kahtoola Microspikes | Grivel G10 | Black Diamond Raven Pro Ice Axe

-All of which I’ve only started using this winter.
+All of which I’ve only started using the last couple of winters.
 Still getting used to the latter two, but already love the microspikes.

 I chose the Note for mapping and blogging more than any other purpose and it was the right decision.
-The GPS watch was a bargain at £100 as it has bought accuracy to my mid-walk decisions.
+The geonaute GPS watch was a bargain at £100 as it has bought accuracy to my mid-walk decisions, but needing a new watch for everyday use I merged all of my needs into the Suunto I now wear, and it’s even better than the Keymaze.
 I can judge my pace and progress really well now and most of the time I navigate using only map and altimeter.
 The Spot has enabled me to start using Social Hiking properly.